 I cannot believe it’s September already!
-I always feel rejuvenated by Summer, sun and cool breezes but I love when the seasons change too.
-Summer and Spring make me want to be out and about, but during Fall and Winter?
-Well, Fall and Winter make me want self-reflection and a huge mug of hot chocolate.
-Yes, there is so much to love about the season change.
+I always feel rejuvenated by Summer, sun and cool breezes but I love change in seasons too.
+Summer and Spring make me want to be out and about, but Fall and Winter?
+Well, Fall and Winter make me want to self-reflect with an extra large mug of hot chocolate.
+Yes, there is so much to love about the seasons changing.

 I am looking forward to change this Autumn– physical, mental, and emotional change.
 I was fussing over my hair while splish splashing around at the waterparks recently, because I really did half expect to go to a water park and not get my hair wet (…ok, so maybe I was slightly delusional!) when J told me I looked beautiful.